Resources

 Subscribe

 Are you wondering how to start a cooperative business or if a co-op is right for your business?
 There are a lot of steps to starting a cooperative and factors to consider throughout the process.
 We’re here to help you get started.
-In this guide to starting a cooperative, we’ll provide an overview of how to organize a co-op and what you can expect.
+In this guide to starting a cooperative, we’ll provide an overview of how to organie a co-op and what you can expect.
 If you determine the co-op model is the right fit, you’ll be ready to commit to a rewarding and empowering business venture.

 Should Your Business Be a Co-Op?